erizov/Professor/semester_08/lecture_52_nosql_advanced/nosql_migration/univer.en.md

 ## Algorithm Definition

-Nosql Migration is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+NoSQL Migration is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Nosql Migration is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+NoSQL Migration works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science